wvdbee/top10nl_downloader/README.md

 Deze QGIS-plugin is gemaakt met ondersteuning van AI: Claude en CoPilot zijn ingezet als hulp.
 Ik ben er bewust van dat AI gebruik maakt van het werk van andere mensen.
 Helaas ben ik niet in staat om eventuele referenties naar het werk van derden te achterhalen en, wanneer dat van toepassing is, eventuele credits aan deze personen te doen toekomen.
+In ieder geval ben ik schatplichtig aan de ontwikelaars van QGIS, GDAL en Python.
+Hun libraries worden in deze plugin ingezet.

 # Top10NL Downloader Plugin

 A QGIS plugin for downloading Dutch BRT-Top10NL features via the OGC-API Feature service from the PDOK.
 It's main purpose is to extract feature types for a limited spatial extent.

-Do not use this plugin to download large area's.
+Please do not use this plugin to download large area's.
 For that purpose use the [BRT Top10NL Atom downloadservice](https://www.pdok.nl/atom-downloadservices/-/article/basisregistratie-topografie-brt-topnl) instead.
 It will provide you with an up-to-date geopackage of Top10NL for the whole of The Netherlands.

 ## Features